mosra/m.css/doc/doxygen.rst

     search results; :cpp:`delete`\ d functions are marked in search as well
--   Information about which file to :cpp:`#include` for given symbol is provided also for free functions, enums, typedefs and variables (or namespaces, in case all contents of the namespace are in a single file)
+-   Information about which file to :cpp:`#include` for given symbol is provided also for free functions, enums, typedefs and variables (or namespaces, in case all contents of the namespace are in a single file).
+    See `Include files`_ for more information.

 `Intentionally unsupported features`_
 -------------------------------------